benmcderm/buildstarter/README.md

 ### Project Viewing

 Projects are viewed with a `ProjectDetail` component.
-The total investment in a project is calculated and updated dynamically
+The total investment in a project is calculated and updated dynamically.

+Only logged in users are allowed to make investments in a project.

 ### Project Creation